manukoli1986/tf_consul_aws/README.md

-# Automate the provision of a Consul cluster using terrafrom
+# Automate the provision of a Consul cluster using terraform

 1. We have used AWS for hosting our solution
 2. For operating our infrastructure we have setup a HA Consul cluster distributed over at least 3